PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 If you are headed to Puerto Rico for vacation and want to do some SCUBA diving, there are a few different regions that are popular for diving — the north-east (including Culebra and Vieques), the south and the west.

-During a recent trip to the south-west part of the island, we found some diving that I would highly recommend.
+During a trip to the south-west part of the island, we found some diving that I thought was the best I’ve experienced here in PR.
 That region is home to "the Wall" and the diving was great!
-We went wall diving at La Parguera with West Divers, and I would recommend other divers do the same.

 Our Dive Experience So Far